-- particularly Capital Valley and the Lawns and Maerdy Industrial Estates;

-- Opportunity to develop role of existing sectors e.g. life sciences;

-- Potential location for sub-regional business conferencing facility, to be developed as part of an overall improvement to the site's environment;

-- Integration with the Community

-Regeneration led Gateway to Employment

-model, providing key relevant training

-opportunities for existing workforces and
+- Good strategic location on the A469 and very close to the A465; - Availability of undeveloped land; - Build on collaborative aspect of the proximity of existing commercial/ industrial uses elsewhere in Rhymney, particularly Capital Valley and the Lawns and Maerdy Industrial Estates; - Opportunity to develop role of existing sectors e.g. life sciences; - Potential location for sub-regional business conferencing facility, to be developed as part of an overall improvement to the site's environment; - Integration with the Community Regeneration led Gateway to Employment model, providing key relevant training opportunities for existing workforces and unemployed participants.

-unemployed participants.

-- B Improve social and economic resilience through education, training and careers advice, and foster the development of the foundational economy within this area to ensure that economic growth accrues more equitably
+B - Improve social and economic resilience through education, training and careers advice, and foster the development of the foundational economy within this area to ensure that economic growth accrues more equitably